- <div style="background-image:url(/live/image/gid/10/width/1600/height/300/crop/1/29649_visit_campus-cropped.rev.1450717447.jpg)"/>

 - <div style="background-image:url(/live/image/gid/10/width/1600/height/300/crop/1/48737_IMG_9636.rev.1541712259.jpg)"/>

 - <div style="background-image:url(/live/image/gid/10/width/1600/height/300/crop/1/29736_apply-_needs_to_be_cropped.rev.1451944927.jpg)"/>

 We value the backgrounds and distinct perspectives that all of our students bring to the Lake Forest community.
-Our international students are a vital part of what makes Lake Forest unique and special.
+Our first-year and transfer international students are a vital part of what makes Lake Forest unique and special.
 International students represent more than 70 countries and 12 percent of our student body.

 You may contact your international admissions counselor, Darren Drabek, who will assist you with the application process and answer any questions you may have.
 We ask applicants to submit the following materials as part of the application:

 Most students applying to the College have taken a college preparatory curriculum including honors, AP, and IB courses.
 We look at your transcript within the context of your high school, knowing that all schools offer different academic programs.
 You can receive college credit for both AP and IB classes based on exam scores (review our AP/IB credit score requirements for more information).

 Our minimum requirements are: